ID2223-2024-group2/project/README.md

 Currently, all data and the whole model is loaded into Streamlit.
 As of right now, this does not take too many rows/resources.
-The caching mechanism built into Streamlit alleviates performance significantly.
+The caching mechanism built into Streamlit alleviates performance issues significantly.
 In the future, the model could be served on Hopsworks or Modal.
 However, we are still proud that the current solution is serverless.